Turbulence poster

 The inciting incident occurs at 13 minutes when After takeoff, Stubbs breaks free and attacks the guards.
 In the chaos, Ryan Weaver also escapes his restraints.
 Stubbs is killed, but Weaver gains control of the situation, killing the marshals..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Ryan's true psychopathic nature is revealed when he murders the pilots.
+This shows the protagonist's commitment to Ryan's true psychopathic nature is revealed when he murders the pilots.
 Teri realizes she must take control of the plane herself, crossing from passive crew member to active survivor fighting for her life., moving from reaction to action.

 The Collapse moment at 74 minutes (74% through) represents the emotional nadir.
 Here, Ryan brutally attacks Teri and appears to have won.
 The plane is critically damaged and running out of fuel, heading toward populated Los Angeles.
-All seems lost - death appears certain for Teri and thousands below., indicates the protagonist at their lowest point.
+All seems lost - death appears certain for Teri and thousands below., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 80% of the runtime.
 Teri overcomes her fear and injuries, realizing she has the knowledge and courage to both defeat Ryan and land the plane.
 She synthesizes her flight training with survival instinct for one final confrontation., demonstrating the transformation achieved throughout the journey.